Nike's Best Lightweight Running Shoes for Speed and Performance

 Running in lightweight running shoes requires less energy expenditure, so you can go faster without increasing your heart rate.
 It also encourages a forefoot or midfoot strike, which puts less stress on your knees and hips.
-But running long distances may require more cushioning, and some people with foot issues may require stabilizing support not typically found in lightweight running shoes.
+But running long distances may require more cushioning, and some people with foot issues may require stabilising support not typically found in lightweight running shoes.

 What Are the Best Lightweight Running Shoes with Support?

-Nike Vaporfly shoes are Nike’s most lightweight running shoes and still offer the secure feel of forefoot reinforcement.
-However, if you require a higher degree of motion control in your running shoes, you may be more comfortable with the stabilizing features in Nike Structure shoes or Nike Miler shoes.
-While these are heavier than our top picks for Nike’s most lightweight running shoes, they may prevent pain in people who overpronate or have plantar fasciitis.
+Nike Vaporfly shoes are Nike's most lightweight running shoes and still offer the secure feel of forefoot reinforcement.
+However, if you require a higher degree of motion control in your running shoes, you may be more comfortable with the stabilising features in Nike Structure shoes or Nike Miler shoes.
+While these are heavier than our top picks for Nike's most lightweight running shoes, they may prevent pain in people who overpronate or have plantar fasciitis.